jjmason/android-apktool/README.md

 android-apktool
 ===============

-Modified version of apktool libraries for android.
+Subset of the [apktool library](https://github.com/brutall/brut.apktool) modified for use on android.

+Currently only includes resource processing.